History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Restored 18th-century waterwheel

 In a quiet rural valley south of Ulverston stands Gleaston Mill, a restored watermill dating to 1774.
 The mill still has its original wooden gear mechanism.
 See the impressive 18-foot waterwheel, milling machinery, and a wonderful display of rural crafts and local history.
-A short stroll from the mill stand the remains of medieval Gleaston Castle, owned by Lord of the Manor of Muchland.
+A short stroll from the mill stands the remains of medieval Gleaston Castle, owned by the Lord of the Manor of Muchland.

 Though the mill we see today dates to the 18th century there is evidence of milling activity here since the 11th century.
 The first watermill was built in the early 14th century, around the same time as the castle, which we know was erected by John de Harrington.
 The leat that feeds the mill runs through the castle grounds, strongly suggesting that the John de Harrington built Gleaston Mill as a manorial mill.